SillyTavern/SillyTavern-Docs/Usage/Core Concepts/personas.md

 ## Pro Tips

 1. Switching user personas in chat does not automatically change the attribution of previously sent user messages.
-That way it is possible to role-play as multiple user characters at once.
+That way it is possible to use multiple user characters at once.
 2. You can attribute all user-sent messages in the currently open chat to a currently selected persona by clicking the "sync" button on the Persona Management panel or by using the /sync slash command.
 3. To change the persona image without deleting it, hover over the avatar on the Persona Management panel and click the bottom-left button.